AshleyScirra/scirra-offline-sw/README.md

 ## Features

-- an external JSON file with a version number and list of URLs to cache (separating code and data, making updates smaller and quicker, never need to update the Service Worker itself, no special rules around updating)
+- an **external JSON file** with a version number and list of URLs to cache (separating code and data, making updates smaller and quicker, never need to update the Service Worker itself, no special rules around updating)
+- optional **paths to lazy-load** (where requests are not pre-cached, but are cached on first request)
 - implicit caching of the index page (no need to predict in the file list if it's index.html or main.aspx etc, also correctly handles query strings e.g. if main page is /?foo=bar)
 - offline-first (works offline; when online serves cache-first saving bandwidth; uncached responses default to network)
 - checks for updates in the background, identified by changing "version" field in the JSON file
-- cache-busting updates to avoid stale HTTP cache entries, but does not bypass on first cache to avoid duplicated requests
+- **cache-busting updates** to avoid stale HTTP cache entries, but does not bypass on first cache to avoid duplicated requests
 - avoids mixing resource versions in the same pageload (always sources from same cache; runs upgrade & cleanup on "navigate" requests with no other clients open)
 - attempts to handle updates in an atomic fashion to rule out partial caches (although the necessary API features to actually guarantee this are missing)
 - avoids conflicting with other caches on the same origin, even from this same library
-- vanilla JS with no further dependencies and no assumptions about your build/deployment methods (i.e. this repo is just a .js file)
+- vanilla JS no assumptions about your build/deployment methods (i.e. this repo is just a .js file) - but note it does depend on localforage for lazy-load storage
 - work with arbitrary server configurations, e.g. no need to specially configure caching on the Service Worker script or any other files (which cannot be specified anyway if you develop frameworks/middleware), no server-side scripts
 - update upon pressing the browser reload button (note support is inconsistent, see below)
-- sends messages over a BroadcastChannel indicating update events (e.g. downloading update, update ready) so pages can notify users accordingly
+- **sends messages over a BroadcastChannel indicating update events** (e.g. downloading update, update ready) so pages can notify users accordingly
-- robust for production use - currently deployed for use in [Construct 2](https://www.scirra.com/) where it is getting battle-tested in a variety of environments.
+- **robust for production use** - currently deployed for use in [Construct 2](https://www.scirra.com/) where it is getting battle-tested in a variety of environments.

+## Dependencies

+This script requires localforage.js in the same path.
+Get it from [LocalForage on Github](https://github.com/localForage/localForage)

+Localforage is used as a simple way to store the lazy-load paths so they can be accessed in fetch events.

 ## How to use it

-Copy `sw.js` to the same folder as your index page, and install the service worker from a script like this:
+Copy `sw.js` (and `localforage.js` if you don't already use it) to the same folder as your index page, and install the service worker from a script like this:

 ```
 navigator.serviceWorker.register("sw.js", { scope: "./" });